 - Provide proof of identity, e.g. drivers licence

-- Provide a current and valid drivers licence
+- Provide a current and unrestricted drivers licence

 - Wear or bring long sleeve, long pants, closed in shoes, a sun hat and water bottle